feature-engine/feature_engine/docs/selection/index.rst

 Feature Selection
 =================

 Feature-engine's feature selection transformers are used to drop subsets of variables.
 Or in other words to select subsets of variables.

 .. toctree::
    :maxdepth: 2

    DropFeatures
    DropConstantFeatures
+   DropDuplicateFeatures